 Events in Scotland

-Additionally, we also have bi-monthly expert run webinars and our annual Macular Disease Conference.
+Additionally, we also have bi-monthly expert run webinars and our annual .

-Anyone in Scotland and across the rest of the UK can join these events.
+People in Scotland are also warmly encouraged to join our national activities, including our annual Macular Disease Conference, which brings together members, volunteers, researchers and professionals from across the UK.
 To find out more, visit our Events webpage or call our helpline team on 0300 3030 111.

 Working with policy makers in Scotland